JungHoKong/Immunotherapy_AMB/README.md

 - plotly
 - mageck

 Libraries above can be install using `pip install` or `conda install`.
+Installation of the libraries would take less than 5 minutes.

 A full list of libraries used can be found in "py3.yml", "plotly_env.yml" and "mageckenv.yml".

 # src
-`Figure3_run_LOOCV.py` Perform Leave-One-Out Cross-Validation in Samstein cohort.
+`Figure3_run_LOOCV.py` Perform Leave-One-Out Cross-Validation (LOOCV) in Samstein cohort.
+Training AMB model would take approx. 1 hour.

 `Figure3_predict_validation_cohort.py` Make predictions in validation cohort.